roman-milk/roman-milk.github.io/sis-in-law-incentives.md

  "Were we really that bad?" she gasped.

  "I loved tasting your tits, sucking your hard little nipples, and licking your pussy until you screamed."
 I leaned in very close, whispering in her ear, my lips brushing against her ear lobe.
 Facing the shelves, I eased a hand up to squeeze her tit.
-Report_Story #2